What CPA Exam to Take First and Why: A Strategic Guide

 Background Knowledge

-Starting with core sections that align closely with your education or professional experience is beneficial.
+Starting with core sections of the CPA that align closely with your education or professional experience is beneficial.
 Candidates with a finance or accounting background may find the FAR section more manageable, while those with tax experience may prefer REG or TCP.
 Leveraging your background can make each section of the CPA exam feel more accessible and increase your confidence.

-Difficulty Level
+Perceived Difficulty Level

 Many candidates find FAR the hardest section, while tax compliance and planning (TCP) may be more straightforward for those with tax experience.
 The FAR section, being extensive, can be intimidating, but it also builds a foundation for other sections.
 Candidates who enjoy analysis might find BAR engaging, while those passionate about IT may prefer ISC.
 Choosing a section you feel confident in can reinforce your commitment.

-Testing Windows and CPA Exam Timeline
+Testing Windows and Scheduling

 Reasons to Take Each CPA Exam Section First